The CCELL Store is officially online! Enjoy free shipping on orders over $59.90.Learn more >

 What Is Live Resin?

-Live resins are concentrates that attempt to capture the essence of the cannabis plant.
-Live resins try to preserve all the cannabinoids, terpenes, and flavonoids.
+Live resins are concentrates that attempt to capture the essence of the plant.
+Live resins try to preserve all the chemical compounds, terpenes, and flavonoids.

-The resulting cannabis oil is tasty, has a wide variety of effects, and is powerful as well (though usually less potent than distillate in terms of THC%).
-Live resin is for those who want an experience closer to that of cannabis flower.
+The resulting oil is tasty, has a wide variety of effects, and is powerful as well (though usually less potent than distillate in terms the main compound).
+Live resin is for those who want an experience closer to that of flower.

 Live Resin Extraction Process

 Since live resin is more like fresh-squeezed juice, extractors must start with fresh material.
-Once the cannabis plants are finished growing, they are immediately flash frozen.
+Once plants are finished growing, they are immediately flash frozen.

-This ensures that all the cannabinoids, terpenes, and other compounds are kept intact.
+This ensures that all the chemical compounds and terpenes are kept intact.
 Then, the plants are extracted using a solvent like CO2 or ethanol.

 With live resin, the extraction process is done at lower temperatures to preserve the plant compounds.
 The extract can either be sold as is or refined a little further through winterization/dewaxing.
 Oftentimes, brands will even blend the two to get a product known as “live distillate”, “HTE”, “live terpene oil”, and other similar names.